 Studying history helps us understand how our past has shaped our present - the political and economic institutions, cultures, societies and ideas of our own country and others across the world.
 It's not just about learning what happened - but how and why it happened, and why history matters to us.

-Our students in the School of History take a variety of modules in British, European, American and world history from 1500 to the present day.
-We also offer modules in public history and cutting-edge training in digital history.
+Our students in History take a variety of modules in British, European, American and world history from 1500 to the present day.
+We also offer modules in heritage studies and cutting-edge training in digital history.
 You will be taught by experts in their field, and we pride ourselves in research-led teaching.
+In the 2019 Guardian League tables, we are listed 30/96.

 Through workshops, lectures, seminars, one-to-one discussions with your tutor and visits to historical sites, you'll study a wide range of historical debates and sources.